JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Render the combined items from all pages in a **Flatlist** so it is scrollable #DONE
 ##### Trying to fetch the last page currently crashes the app the api returns an error
 - Scrolling down will trigger the second page to load, make the limit 20 tracks #DONE
-- Create a search endpoint
+- Create a search endpoint that will search the user's library or deleted tracks.  #Scrapped
+###### Since we are using paginated data, it is better to be safe and use db search instead of filtering locally.
+However since we have no track metadata outside of the id, we cannot filter our db so we must fetch all tracks and then filter those.
+The initial query will be cached so this will be a one time big query.
-- Make a db call to display the filtered results, the query key will be the location and the query
+- Make a db call to display the filtered results, the query key will be the location and the query #DONE

 ## Drag and drop
 - Allow users to reorder the tracks in the library/Bin